jǐn

 metal (radical form of 金)

-Left metal radical — the indexing radical in its 5-stroke side form.
-Carries the meaning of value and brightness: is silk so finely woven and dyed it shines like burnished metal.
-The radical anchors in the precious-substance family alongside , , ; here it specifically connotes the gold-thread brocade of imperial robes.
+Left metal radical, the indexing radical in its 5-stroke side form.
+It carries a sense of value and brightness: is silk so finely woven and dyed that it shines like burnished metal.
+The radical anchors it in the precious-substance family alongside , , ; here it specifically connotes the gold-thread brocade of imperial robes.

 semantic